Is Your HVAC System Prepared For The Storm?

 - Consider installing a back-up generator to power your air conditioner if needed to keep your home liveable until power can be restored.

 - If you can, make sure your car is parked in the garage or other covered area.

 - Stay away from skylights, windows and glass doors.

 - Watch the radar and news alerts to learn the severity of the storm to determine if you need to take further shelter.

 After The Storm

 - Look for obvious damage (such as scratches and dents) on the exterior surface of your outdoor unit.

 - Carefully check your basement for flooding.

-Time to repair or replace furnace or A/C due to storm damage?
+Time to repair or replace your furnace or A/C due to storm damage?
 Contact us today »